NGC 2685

 NGC 2685 (also known as the Helix Galaxy) is a lenticular and polar ring Seyfert Type 2 galaxy in the constellation Ursa Major.
+Its velocity with respect to the cosmic microwave background is 1003 ± 9 km/s, which corresponds to a Hubble distance of 14.79 ± 1.05 Mpc.
+Additionally, eight non-redshift measurements give a distance of 13.050 ± 0.924 Mpc.
+It was discovered by German astronomer Wilhelm Tempel on 18 August 1882.

-It is about 50,000 light-years across and about 42 million light-years away from Earth.
-It is receding from Earth at 883 kilometers per second.
-It is an object of great scientific interest, because polar-ring galaxies are very rare galaxies.
+NGC 2685 is an object of great scientific interest, because polar-ring galaxies are very rare galaxies.
 They are thought to form when two galaxies gravitationally interact with each other.
 "The bizarre configuration could be caused by the chance capture of material from another galaxy by a disk galaxy, with the captured debris strung out in a rotating ring.
 Still, observed properties of NGC 2685 suggest that the rotating ring structure is remarkably old and stable."

 Allan Sandage referred to NGC 2685 as "perhaps the most peculiar galaxy in the Shapley-Ames Catalog".